-Updating WordPress on the Fly with Dynamic Local Area Information
+Updating WordPress on the Fly with Dynamic Local Information

-It used to be that when you visited a website, you could expect the same thing upon each visit.
-Sure, new pages might’ve been added, but unless a total redesign was completed, everything was pretty much the same.
+It used to be that when you visited a website, you could expect the same thing each time.
+Sure, new pages might’ve been added, but unless a total redesign was completed, everything was pretty much as it had been.

 But gone are the days of static websites.
-Websites now don’t just have new content added each time you visit them—they also have new content added while you visit them.
+Websites now don’t just have new content added each time you visit them—they have new content added while you visit them.

 Why Do I Need Dynamic Local Content?

-Yes, any kind of site with any kind of content can make use of local content.
+Truly, any kind of site with any kind of content can make use of local information.
 But there are some whose benefits are a bit more obvious.
-Let’s outline those here:

-If you’re actually running a news site, one would hope you’re creating your own content.
-But let’s say you’ve created a website about your city.
-You’ve included information about local attractions, the City Commerce, and even the current weather (which we’ll talk about more in just a bit).
-It makes sense to include the local news as well either on its own dedicated page as a news feed or pulled into a sidebar widget.
+Let’s say you’ve created a website about your city.
+You’ve included information about local attractions, the area commerce, and even the current climate (which we’ll talk about more in a bit).
+It’s not a big stretch to include the local news as well, either on its own dedicated page, as a news feed, or tucked into a sidebar widget.

-Every business needs a social media presence nowadays so it makes sense to include this onto your site as well.
-Many sites are now creating social media hubs, which are basically a collection of all of your social media feeds in one place.
-I know you’ve seen them.
+Many online businesses are now creating social media widgets, as well as hubs, which are basically a collection of their social media feeds in one place.
+Chances are good you’ve seen them.

-Including a social hub on your site is an easy way to keep your content dynamic and local, but also keep visitors up-to-date on your latest news.
+Including a social hub on your site is an easy way to keep your content dynamic and local, but also keep visitors up-to-date on the latest happenings.

 Travel & Tourism

 A rather obvious example of the kind of site that can benefit from dynamic local info falls within the travel and tourism industry.
-Because, I mean—duh!
-If you want to showcase content about a certain locale and convince people to go there, then you need to have up-to-date information about the location.
-That means including dynamically updated news, weather, hotel information, airline reviews, and more.
+Because—well, duh!—if you want to showcase content about a certain locale and convince people to go there, then you need to have up-to-date information about the geographical area.
+That means including dynamically updated news, weather, lodging information, transportation options, etc.

-Sites dedicated to reviewing different airlines, hotels, restaurants, and attractions can also make use of dynamic widgets that update to display the latest reviews and information about these locations.
+Sites dedicated to covering travel, destination events, dining, and attractions would want to make use of dynamic widgets that update to display the latest ravings, rantings, and overall ratings about them.

-I mean, if you’re writing about your stay in the Caribbean, it might be nice to show readers that it’s balmy and breezy there right now, don’t you think?
+Commenting about your stay in the Caribbean?
+It might be nice to show readers that it’s balmy and breezy there right now, to create an ambiance.